CallMeTerry-ZED/UntitledFPS/README.md

 # UntitledFPS

-A small FPS game written in modern C++ and OpenGL.
+A FPS game/engine written in modern C++ and OpenGL.

 Feel free to join us on [Discord](https://discord.gg/NmQwqfsCD7).